SakulK/rest-performance-playground/impl/jersey/README.md

 `mvn assembly:assembly`

-Then to run the project:
+Then to run the application for testing:

 `java -jar target/jersey-1.0-SNAPSHOT-jar-with-dependencies.jar`